jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/05-Test-Smartcontract-Using-Postman/README.md

 <a name="restInfo"/>

 ## Obtain Required information to execute REST APIs
-For all the request you will need to know which is the endpoint of the REST Proxy against you want to execute the API calls.
+First of all we need to know which is the endpoint in which the REST API is accesible.
 You can get this URL from the Blockchain Service Console:
 1. Access to the Blockchain Service Console:
    - In the OCI services menu, select Developer Services and click on Blockchain Platform
-   - Ensure that the right Compartment is selected and click on the founder or participant instance (the one you want to access).
+   - Ensure that the right Compartment is selected and click on the founder or participant instance (the one you want to access through).
    - Click the Service Console console button.
-2- Once inside the ***Service Console*** go to the ***Nodes*** tab.It will show you all the nodes which composes this instance:
+2- Once inside the ***Service Console*** go to the ***Nodes*** tab.
+It will show you all the nodes which composes this instance:

 <a name="initFT"/>